-- Your Company has not issued equity shares with differential rights as to dividend, voting or otherwise; a) - Your Company does not have any ESOP scheme for its employees/directors. b) - c) During the period under review, the Board confirms that the Company has complied with the Secretarial Standards issued by the Institute of Company Secretaries of India on Meetings of the Board of Directors and General Meetings.
+- a) Your Company has not issued equity shares with differential rights as to dividend, voting or otherwise; - b) Your Company does not have any ESOP scheme for its employees/directors. - No fraud has been reported by the Auditors to the Audit Committee or the Board of Directors of the Company. c) - During the year, your Company was not required to maintained cost records as prescribed under Section 148(1) of d) the Companies Act, 2013.

+e) The Company has complied with the Secretarial Standards issued by the Institute of Company Secretaries of India on Meetings of the Board of Directors and General Meetings.